mainam/FloodMonitoring/README.md

 #Flood Warnings

-`getAllWarnings()` returns all current alerts (including any that have been removedin the last 24 hours).
+`getAllWarnings()` returns all current alerts (including any that have been removed in the last 24 hours).

 `getAreaWarnings(double latitude, double longitude, int distance)` returns any flood alerts in the area as an array of FloodWarning objects.